Getting started

 cd stormweaver

-bin/stormweaver scenarios/example.lua [-c config/stormweaver.toml] [-i /path/to/the/pg/folder/] [scenario specific arguments...]
+bin/stormweaver scenarios/basic.lua [-c config/stormweaver.toml] [-i /path/to/the/pg/folder/] [scenario specific arguments...]

 This script will:

-- Setup a new data directory in
+- Set up a new data directory in

 datadirs/datadir_pr/...

-- Start up PostgreSQL with this data directory
+- Start PostgreSQL with this data directory

 - Unless the